IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_attach_host_script_info.rst

   script_dir (False, str, None)
     The directory where the satellite attach host script to be downloaded.
 Default is home directory

-  coreos_host (False, bool, None)
-    If true, returns a CoreOS ignition file for the host.
-Otherwise, returns a RHEL attach script

-  location (True, str, None)
-    A unique name for the new Satellite location

   custom_script (False, str, None)